aka Freekz; Hideous Mutant Freekz; Very Special People

 Movie star Ricky Coogin appears on a tv talkshow to tell his story.
 He tells how he travelled to the South American republic of Santa Flan as paid spokesperson for the Everything Except Shoes Corporation to help sell their plan to dump Zygrot 24 toxic waste there.
 However, in Santa Flan, he, his best friend Ernie and environmental protestor Julie were taken prisoner in the circus freakshow of Elijah C. Skuggs.
 Skuggs then used Zygrot 24 to meld Ernie and Julie’s bodies together and turn Ricky into a monster down one half the side of his body.
 Banding together with Skuggs’s other freaks, Ricky became their leader and tried to lead them to stand up against Skuggs and EES.

 Subsequent to Freaked, Alex Winter has made various other acting appearances.
-He has directed one other theatrical film, the claustrophobic psycho-thriller Fever (1999), several Ben 10 tv movies and two documentaries about various aspects of internet culture with Downloaded (2013) and Deep Web (2015).
+He has directed one other theatrical film, the claustrophobic psycho-thriller Fever (1999), several Ben 10 tv movies and two documentaries about various aspects of internet culture with Downloaded (2013), Deep Web (2015) and Trust Machine: The Story of Blockchain (2018), as well as the documentary The Panama Papers (2018), while he also produced Bill & Ted Face the Music (2020).
 Tom Stern works as a gag writer and occasional director on various comedy series.
 His one other contribution to genre cinema was co-writing the screenplay for An American Werewolf in Paris (1997).

 Full film available online here:-